CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-5.md

 construction.

-There is a Council of L�rien creature minimum of 12 creatures.
+There is a Council of Lorien creature minimum of 12 creatures.
 Each deck must contain at least 12 creatures.